-The easiest is the hammer grip, where you hold the knife as you would hold a hammer.
+The easiest is the hammer grip, where you hold the throwing knife as you would hold a hammer.
 You may place your thumb on the spine (=small side) of the knife, some people find they can aim better this way.
 Your wrist has to be absolutely stiff when throwing, otherwise you will get uncontrollable rotations.
 If the knife is sharp, you should only use this grip on the handle!
 The hammer grip is primary used with heavier knives, such as adopted bowie knives.

 Grips for throwing